phillipsngs/FinanceTrackingApp/README.md

 ## About the Project
-The Finance Tracker is a React app designed to help users monitor their expenses.
+The Expense Tracker is a React app designed to help users monitor their expenses.
 Users can set budget limits for different categories and easily see if they are overspending as their expenses increase.

 ## Prerequisites